arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/01.user-manual/content.md

 ### Board Core and Libraries

-The **Silicon Labs** core contains the libraries and examples you need to work with the board's components, such as its Matter, Bluetooth® Low Energy, and I/Os.
+The **Silicon Labs** core contains the libraries and examples you need to work with the board's components, such as its Matter, Zigbee, Bluetooth® Low Energy, and I/Os.
 To install the Nano Matter core, navigate to **Tools > Board > Boards Manager** or click the Boards Manager icon in the left tab of the IDE.
 In the Boards Manager tab, search for `Nano Matter` and install the latest `Silicon Labs` core version.

 ![Installing the Silicon Labs core in the Arduino IDE](assets/bsp-install-2.png)